tannerdolby/tannerdolby.com/src/about.md

 ## Interests

 I like to write about programming and technology.
-I'm currently fixated on learning more about Java, game dev with Phaser, Chrome extensions, and Web Performance.
+I'm currently fixated on learning more about C++, game dev with Phaser, Chrome extensions, and Web Performance.
 If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.

 I enjoy writing documentation (and referencing it) so when I'm learning new content, I tend to take notes and write a blog post or something to document and reinforce what I learned.
 When I'm not on the computer, you can find me creating illustrations on my iPad, reading a good book, running, skateboarding, and trying to become a better photographer.